 The Active Distance Assist (DISTRONIC PLUS) requires the installation of a functioning driver seat occupancy recognition system which has been approved by Mercedes-Benz AG.
-This can be done by ordering either the standard equipment "Driver's seat occupancy recognition" (code SK2) or the "Pre-installation for driver's seat occupancy recognition" (code E3S).
+This can be done by ordering either the standard equipment "Driver's seat occupancy recognition" (code SK2).

-Further information in Chapter 4.5.2 Modifications to seats ( $\rightarrow$ page 76), Chapter 6.4.1 General information ( $\rightarrow$ page 140) and Chapter 7.14.7 Driver's and front passenger's doors connection point ( $\rightarrow$ page 219).
+Further information in Chapter 4.5.2 Modifications to seats (\rightarrow page 77), Chapter 6.4.1 General information (\rightarrow page 138) and Chapter 7.14.6 Driver's and front passenger's doors connection point (\rightarrow page 213).